openUC2/openUC2.github.io/docs/03_Investigator/02_FRAME/config_examples/Optical_Alignment_Procedures.md

 ### Objective-to-FRAME Alignment

-After internal cube alignment, align the optical axis of the FRAME with the internal cube.
+After internal module alignment, align the optical axis of the FRAME with the internal module.

 #### Available Adjustments

 Two adjustment mechanisms are available:
 1. **X-axis**: Objective can be moved along the X-axis using the slide mechanism
-2. **Y-axis**: Internal cube can be moved relative to the FRAME using adjustment screws
+2. **Y-axis**: Internal module can be moved relative to the FRAME using adjustment screws

 #### LED Alignment Tool Setup